jajclement/hotSSDS/README.md

 ````
 Then run the pipeline with (please provide all files and directory with **absolute paths**) :
 ````
-bash run_pipeline.sh -i inputfile.csv -y "--name your_analysis_name --genome mm10 --profile conda --with_control --nb_replicates 2"
+bash run_pipeline.sh -i inputfile.csv -n your-analysis-name -b my-base-directory -o "--genome mm10 -profile conda --with_control --nb_replicates 2"
 ````
+The results will be located in a directory named after the analyis name (-n argument) suffixed with .outdir, in the base directory.

-**You can use ``-resume`` option (Nextflow native options) to prevent the entire workflow to be rerun in case you need to relaunch an aborted workflow**
+**You can use ``-resume`` option (Nextflow native options) to prevent the entire workflow to be rerun in case you need to relaunch an aborted workflow.
+To do so, set ``-o -resume`` to ``run_pipeline.sh`` pipeline**